pablobernabeu/Experimental-data-simulation/README.md

 #### A) Using Rmd script

-Please open the script [index.Rmd](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/index.Rmd) in RStudio, install the packages suggested by RStudio, run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or running `rmarkdown::run('index.Rmd')` in the console, and click on <kbd>Open in Browser</kbd> at the top left.
+Please open the script [index.Rmd](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/index.Rmd) in RStudio, install the packages suggested by RStudio, run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or by running `rmarkdown::run('index.Rmd')` in the console, and finally click on <kbd>Open in Browser</kbd> at the top left.

 #### B) Using Binder RStudio

-Please access the [Binder RStudio environment](https://mybinder.org/v2/gh/pablobernabeu/Experimental-data-simulation/master?urlpath=rstudio), open the script 'index.Rmd' in the Files pane, run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or running `rmarkdown::run('index.Rmd')` in the console, and click on <kbd>Open in Browser</kbd> at the top left.
+Please access the [Binder RStudio environment](https://mybinder.org/v2/gh/pablobernabeu/Experimental-data-simulation/master?urlpath=rstudio), open the script 'index.Rmd' in the Files pane, run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or by running `rmarkdown::run('index.Rmd')` in the console, and finally click on <kbd>Open in Browser</kbd> at the top left.

 #### C) Using Dockerfile ([@vsoch's pull request](https://github.com/pablobernabeu/Experimental-data-simulation/pull/1))